aredda/BPMN-Tool/reports/editor.md

 - [X] Adding Menu Options that concern changing type/definition/flag

 ### 7th of July
-- [ ] Knowing what kind of flow to use
-- [ ] Figuring out which ports to use when linking
+- [X] Figuring out which ports to use when linking
-- [ ] A link effect